jiaming-sec/cyber-security-basics/web application.md

 ## SQLi
 Person-in-the-browser (flash / java applets) (malware).
 Validation / sanitisation of webforms.

+## The HTTP method tells the server what action the user wants to perform on the resource identified by the URL path.
 ## POST
+Sends data to the server, usually to create or update something.
-Form data.
+- Form data.
+- Always validate and clean the input to avoid attacks like SQL injection or XSS.
 ## GET
+Used to fetch data from the server without making any changes.
-Queries.
+- Queries.
-Visible from URL.
+- Visible from URL.
 ## Directory traversal
 Find directories on the server you’re not meant to be able to see.
 There are tools that do this.